HTML to Markdown Converter — Free Online Tool

 How to Use the Converter

 - Open the HTML to Markdown Converter.
-A sample document is pre-loaded so the conversion is visible immediately.
+A sample document is pre-loaded so the conversion is visible immediately

 - Replace the sample with your own HTML in the left panel.
-The Markdown output updates live in the right panel as you type.
+The Markdown output updates live in the right panel

 - Review the output.
-Line and character counts appear below each panel so you can track the size change between the HTML source and the Markdown output.
+Line and character counts appear below each panel

 Supported HTML Elements

-| HTML Input | Markdown Output |
+| HTML Input | Markdown Output | Notes |

 |---|---|